 I’m also convinced that it has contributed to my ability to maintain a healthy weight.

-If you’re considering adding moringa to your diet, I would encourage you to research and find a brand you trust.
+If you’re considering adding moringa to your diet, I encourage you to research and find a brand you trust.

 Adding moringa to your daily diet is a great option if you’re looking for a safe and healthy way to improve your overall health.